Blog rock: Etymology and characteristics

 Writer Peter C. Baker of the New Yorker, when writing about the blog rock era claimed that, "if the year 2005 were condensed into a single word, that word would be “blogroll.”
 In 2008, the Quietus stated that though the term blog rock or "blog band" was initially used as a dismissive label, it quickly grew a life of its own, encompassing an emerging wave of indie bands that aimed to be "the next Arcade Fire or Modest Mouse", who also drew influences from influential indie bands like Pavement and primarily proliferated on MP3 blogs.
+The term "blog rock" was similar to "bloghouse".